Continually Updated Clinical Reference

 • Generalized convulsions (often secondarily generalized)

-Although the somatosensory aura is common, it often is missed because the child is young and the symptoms usually occur at night.
 The expression of seizures appears to be age dependent.
 In older children, pure hemifacial seizures are more common, whereas in younger children hemispheric and generalized convulsions are more frequent.

 Frequency of seizures is usually low.
 Approximately 10-13% of patients have only a single seizure during the entire course, regardless of AED therapy; 66% have infrequent seizures; and 20% have frequent seizures (sometimes multiple seizures per day).